AtlasXRInc/RealitySDK-Documentation/Documentation/Source/Documentation/Interactable/PrepareMeshes.md

 You can move, resize, or delete generated collision pieces to refine accuracy.

 !!! warning
-    Keep the magazine socket area clear so the magazine can be inserted properly.
+    For firearms, keep the magazine socket area clear so the magazine can be inserted properly.

 ### Creating Custom Collision Shapes